jerry1100/jerry1100.github.io/projects/micromouse.md

   - C
   - Embedded Systems
   - Circuit Design
 summary: For our sophomore engineering project, our team designed, built, and programmed a robot that can autonomously navigate its way to the center of a maze in ~1 minute.
-We finished 3rd place out of 13 teams and 1st place out of sophomores.
+We finished 3rd out of 13 teams and 1st out of sophomores.
 ---

 <div class="ui small rounded images">